 It depends on the scope of your project.
 Right now, customers are waiting a few months.

 How long does it take to onboard a customer?

 Onboarding depends on the size of the project but 30-60 days has been the normal range and that includes architecture review, security review, SSO integration, etc.

 What is my time investment going to be during on-boarding?

 Weeks versus sometimes YEARS; or never in some cases given the limited scanning capacity of competitors.
 By 2018, we’ll be able to digitize in 10 days what would take our competitor 1 year.

 Where do the records go once scanned?

-We built a records platform, called Canopy, that allows users to search through their records quickly, share them securely and connect them to the other enterprise systems that customers are already using—like Oracle, Netsuite, etc.
+We built a records management platform, called Ripcord Canopy, that allows users to quickly search through records, share securely and connect to existing enterprise systems.

 What does your service do?

 Ripcord’s service focuses on 4 core things: